intuit/innersource-scanner/README.md

 #### Download the Runnable Jar CLI

-- Download the latest release version of the runnable jar CLI from the Downloads page.
+- Download the latest release version of the runnable jar CLI from either GitHub Packages or [Maven Central](https://search.maven.org/remote_content?g=com.intuit.innersource&a=innersource-repository-scanner&v=LATEST&c=jar-with-dependencies).
+- Rename the downloaded runnable jar to `innersource.jar` for convenience.
+The examples below will assume this filename.

 **NOTE:** Java 1.8+ must be installed in order to execute the runnable jar and follow the examples below.